Graduate Program Requirements

 The third, fourth and fifth years are devoted to continuing study in the student's area of specialization by means of completing the general examination, submitting a thesis proposal, doing independent research, and taking advanced seminars.
 Normally, the doctoral dissertation is completed by the end of the fifth year.

 Students can take the general examination beginning in the fourth term of enrollment.
-All students are expected to have successfully completed the general examination by the end of the sixth term of enrollment.
+All students are expected to have successfully completed the general examination by the end of the sixth term of enrollment (effective fall of 2018, students will be required to complete the general examination during the third year October general exam period set by the Graduate School).
 No student will be admitted to a fourth year without completing the general examination.
 All components of the examination must be passed before a graduate student can advance to candidacy for the Ph.D. degree.

 A decision as to whether the student has passed the general examination is made by the full faculty acting on the recommendation of the examining committee.
 The basic criterion for passing the examination is the faculty's conviction that the student is prepared to begin final stages of work on the doctoral dissertation.